bogdan-ciornohac/Spring-fundamentals/README.md

 ---

-## 🧠 Summary
+## 🧠 Summary (updated for `@RequestMapping`)

-* Folosești un template engine pentru a crea pagini dinamice
+* Template engines allow Spring MVC apps to render dynamic HTML pages
-* Controller-ul trimite date către view pentru randare
+* Controllers provide data to views for dynamic rendering
-* Pentru date trimise din browser:
+* Client data can be received via:

-  * `@RequestParam` → opțional
+  * `@RequestParam` → optional data
-  * `@PathVariable` → obligatoriu
+  * `@PathVariable` → required data
-* Acțiunile controllerului se definesc cu `@RequestMapping` + `method = RequestMethod.X`
+* Controller actions are mapped using `@RequestMapping` with `RequestMethod.X`
-* HTML forms suportă doar GET și POST — pentru celelalte metode ai nevoie de JavaScript
+* HTML forms support only GET and POST; JavaScript is required for other HTTP methods

 ---